Andy4495/Template-Repo/README.md

   Lists the licensing terms for the repo.
 The default text uses the [MIT license][100], but any other license text appropriate to the repo can be used.
 Keep this file regardless of the type of project.
 - `README.md`
   This file.
 A description of the repo/library/sketch.
 Keep this file regardless of the type of project.
+- `.gitignore`
+  Used to keep git from tracking files that are related to your local development environment but not an integral part of the project implementation.
+My development environment creates `.DS_Store` and `.vscode` files, which I do not want tracked by git.
+Your development environment may have others.
+Github has a large [collection][3] of template `.gitignore` files available.

 Uder the root directory are the following sub-directories: